Mondo Grass Groundcover

 A closely related variety is called dwarf mondo grass.
 Dwarf mondo is more closely cropped than regular mondo, growing only 2-4 inches in height.
 This variety has no blooms and prefers a well-drained soil and full shade.
 It tends to spread more slowly than regular mondo.

 Super dwarf mondo grass, or kyoto dwarf, is the smallest mondo available.
 This plant has compact tufts with dark green blades and grows only about one inch tall.
-Super dwarf is often found in flower beds and bonsai arrangements.
+Super dwarf mondo is often used in flower beds and bonsai arrangements.

 Black mondo grass has a distinctive black foliage that provides a dramatic contrast with lighter colored plants.
 It is similar in size to regular mondo, with a height of 6-10 inches.
 It is used in rock gardens or as a border or groundcover.